 9.2 In the event that any of Your data is to be transferred in such a manner, You will not be contacted in advance and informed of the changes but You will retain Your rights

 10.1 In addition to Your rights under the GDPR, set out in section 4, when You submit personal information via Our Site, You may be given options to restrict Our use of Your data.
 In particular, We aim to give You strong controls on Our use of Your data for direct marketing purposes (including the ability to opt-out of receiving emails from Us which You may do by unsubscribing using the links provided in Our emails and at the point of providing Your details.

-10.2 You may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
+10.2 You may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone.
+Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent You receiving unsolicited marketing.
-Please note, however, that these services will not prevent You from receiving marketing communications that You have consented to receiving.
+Please note, however, that these services will not prevent You from receiving marketing communications that You have consented to receive.

 11. Your Right to Withhold Information